 - After drying 1kg of sago flour, I was left with approximately 720g of flour.

-30g fried tapioca flour for dusting the mould
+30g fried sago flour for dusting the mould

 (A) 250g coconut cream (not coconut water) - may need a little more or less depending how dry is the flour